 Statistics Canada produces statistics that help Canadians better understand their country - its population, resources, economy, society and culture.
 In addition to conducting a census every five years, there are about 350 active surveys on virtually all aspects of Canadian life.

-Web: www.statcan.gc.ca/eng Email: STATCAN.infostats-infostats.STAT-CAN@canada.ca
+Web: www.statcan.gc.ca Email: infostats@statcan.gc.ca